TongjiZhanglab/ChromBERT-tools/docs/source/commands/embed_cell_cistrome.rst

 -------------------

 ``--cistrome``
    Cistrome identifiers: GSM/ENCODE IDs or factor:cell pairs, use ; to separate multiple cistromes.
-It will be converted to lowercase for better matching
+It will be converted to lowercase for better matching, such as "CTCF:K562;H3K27ac:K562;GSM1208591"

 ``--region``
-   regions of interest:BED or CSV or TSV file (CSV/TSV need with columns: chrom, start, end)
+   regions of interest: BED or CSV or TSV file (CSV/TSV need with columns: chrom, start, end)

 ``--cell-type-bw``
-   Chromatin accessibility BigWig file, if you not provide finetuned checkpoint, this file must be provided
+   Chromatin accessibility BigWig file, if you not provide finetuned checkpoint, this file must be provided for training new model

 ``--cell-type-peak``
-   Peak calling results in BED format, if you not provide finetuned checkpoint, this file must be provided
+   Peak calling results in BED format, if you not provide finetuned checkpoint, this file must be provided for training new model

 Optional Parameters